Employee voice is a fundamental right in the workplace and, in a

 post-pandemic world, it has become a critical part of what the future of

 work will look like.
-During this state of flux, a new report from The Workforce Institute
+During the state of flux in 2022, a report from The Workforce Institute

 stated that 86% of employees don’t feel that colleagues are heard

 equally.
 And, 34% would rather quit their job or switch teams than

 voice their concerns with management.

 One of the report authors went so far as to say that there is a

 “troubling inequality in the feedback loop at organisations across the

 With so much uncertainty about the world of work, it’s more important

 than ever to listen to your people.
 If there’s anything to be learned